 Sconset Golf Course, locally known as “Skinners Golf Course”

 Established in 1899, Sconset Golf Course is one of the oldest golf courses in America.
 Although the course was not an official golf course then, it is said that the course has been played since 1997, making it the third oldest public course in the country.
 Once 18-holes, it has since been reduced to 9-holes.
 The course was originally designed by John Grout and Alex Findlay, but has seen recent upgrades to both the clubhouse and the course.
 Robert “Skinner” Coffin was a co-owner and the superintendent of the course for many years, giving the course its island nickname.
 He used to host the classic Skinner Open from 1977-2011.
 Don’t forget to put your ball in the placeholder rack on the first tee, as this walking-only course still does not require tee times.
 It’s a great place to bring young, excited golfers, as kids play for just $15.
 The course presents a unique opportunity to experience authentic Nantucket while enjoying a round with friends and family.

 Sankaty Head Golf Club

-Established in 1923, Sankaty Head Golf Club is a private golf club located on the easternmost edge of Nantucket in Sconset, footsteps from Sankaty Head Lighthouse.
-The 18-hole course, designed by Emerson Armstrong, is home to traditional lynx-style holes, tricky angulated greens, and the last remaining caddy camp in the United States.
+Established in 1923, Sankaty Head Golf Club is a private golf club located on the easternmost edge of Nantucket in Sconset, steps from Sankaty Head Lighthouse.
+The 18-hole course, designed by Emerson Armstrong, is home to traditional lynx-style holes, tricky angulated greens, and is the last remaining caddy camp in the United States.
 The course was also chosen alongside Miacomet Golf Course to be a co-host for the USGA’s 41st U.S. Mid-Amateur Championship.

 Link to Sankaty Head Golf Club